THE MINISTRY OF THE HOLY SPIRIT (Part 3)

 2 Beloved, now we are children of God; and it has not yet been revealed what we shall be, but we know that when He is revealed, we shall be like Him, for we shall see Him as He is.

-Beloved, though the Holy Spirit is on a mission to transform you increasingly, from glory to glory, into the likeness of Christ in your will, desires, mind, thought, perception, speech, conduct or character, yet you will hinder and frustrate the Holy Spirit from fulfilling His mission in your life if you fail to constantly behold the glory of the Lord Jesus in the Scripture.
+Beloved, though the Holy Spirit is on a mission to transform you increasingly, from glory to glory, into the likeness of Christ in your will, desires, mind, thought, perception, speech, conduct or character, yet you will hinder and frustrate the mission of the Holy Spirit in your life if you are not constantly beholding the glory of the Lord Jesus in the Scripture.

 The Holy Spirit can only transform you increasingly into the image of Christ if your mind is fixated on Christ alone.
 It is as you diligently imbibe and meditate in the words and works of Christ that your mind will be renewed, thereby resulting in the progressive transformation of your character into Christ-likeness.